RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

 ### Solve stats

-There is some special support for handling _solve stats_: after contest data on how often each problem was solved.
+There is some special support for handling _solve stats_: post-contest data on how often each problem was solved.
 To use this, create the following directory layout in your contest directory.

 - `<contest>/solve_stats/problem_stats.tex`: Contains one line for each problem label:
   ```